axambo/physical-computing-workshop-v2/syllabus.md

 * Collins, Nicolas (2006): Handmade Electronic Music: The Art of Hardware Hacking.
 New York: Routledge.
 The previous manual to this book from the same author can be found here: [Hardware Hacking](https://www.nicolascollins.com/texts/originalhackingmanual.pdf), self-published (2004).
 * Filimowicz, Michael, ed.
 (2019) Foundations in Sound Design for Embedded Media: A Multidisciplinary Approach.
 Routledge.
 * Mims, Forrest M (1983) [Getting Started in Electronics](http://www.wbrc.in/ham/getting-started-in-electronics-forrest-m-mims-iii.pdf), Master Publishing, Incorporated.

+#### Articles

+* Xambó, A., Saue, S., Jensenius, A.R., Støckert, R. and Brandtsegg, Ø. (2019) [“NIME Prototyping in Teams: A Participatory Approach to Teaching Physical Computing”](http://annaxambo.me/pub/Xambo_et_al_2019_NIME_prototyping_in_teams.pdf).
+In Proceedings of the New Interfaces for Musical Expression (NIME ’19).
+Porto Alegre, Brazil. pp. 216–221.

 #### Videos